pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 This is a fine solution for our oversimplified example, but would get pretty complicated if there were more than one fallback.

-Another approach is to use Pulsar’s custom predicates called `final` and `shy`.
-For instance, we could use `final` on the first capture to “claim” it:
+Another approach is to use Pulsar’s custom predicates called `capture.final` and `capture.shy`.
+For instance, we could use `capture.final` on the first capture to “claim” it:

 ```scm
 ; Scope this like a built-in function if we recognize the name…